-This is the official launch event for drift/line press & reading series, with a dual focus on launching our first publication, a chapbook of ecologically focused poems called parts path by Chris Turnbull (with a reading by Chris, and guest poets Y. S. Lee and Jennifer Baker), and featuring a special performance by poet Liz Huntly/Jensch (and a few actors) of a play/poem A Mother is a Portal, described as a mash-up of ancient Greece (tragedy-comedy) and modern motherhood.
+This is the official launch event for drift/line press & reading series, with a dual focus on launching our first publication, a chapbook of ecologically focused poems called parts path by Chris Turnbull (with a reading by Turnbull, and readings by guest poets Y. S. Lee and Jennifer Baker), and featuring a special performance of Liz Huntly/Jensch’s play/poem A Mother is a Portal, described as a mash-up of ancient Greece (tragedy-comedy) and modern motherhood.

 Chris Turnbull is the author of cipher (Beautiful Outlaw Press), [ untitled ] in own (CUE Books) and Continua (Chaudiere Books/Invisible Press).
 Her most recent chapbook is x° (Gap Riot Press, 2024).
 Additional writing, collaborations and installations are in print, online, and within landscapes.
 She curates a footpress, rout/e, whereby poetry can be found on trails (www.etuor.wordpress.com).
 She lives near Ottawa, within the not ceded and unsurrendered territory of the Algonquin Anishinaabeg.